 After spending most of my younger years creatively making messes then using technology to clean them up, I received my B.S. in Media Arts and Design from James Madison University.

 My introduction to user experience design came designing Augmented Reality Android apps well before the technology was ready.
 Proof that technology can be messy too.

 As a product designer, I most enjoy creating thoughtful and delightful designs at scale with a special interest in understanding the intersection of technology and how it facilitates real-world interaction.

-Previously, I was at Oracle helping to design consistent experiences and set standards across a suite of products.
-I also ran a small UX design agency in Washington, DC and designed web and mobile apps that have been used by millions of people and ran workshops and design initiatives for early-stage startups, Fortune 500 companies, and everything in between.
+I currently work at Facebook personalizing the product experience for billions of people.
+Previously, I worked at Coursera helping to give people free access to education from top universities around the world.
+I also ran a small UX design agency in Washington, DC and designed web and mobile apps for early-stage startups, Fortune 500 companies, and a bit of everything in between.